-A model release form is super important since it protects photographers from liability and licensing claims that may arise down the road.
-In this article we'll go into how to maximize its protections, and provide a model release form template to get you started.
+A model release form is important to protect photographers from liability and licensing claims that may arise down the road.
+In this post, you’ll learn how to maximize its protections and download a free model release form template to help you get you started.

 What is a model release form?

-The model release form is a contract that outlines the agreement between a model and the photographer, most often used in fashion photography.
+A model release form is a contract that outlines the agreement between a model and the photographer, most often used in fashion photography or corporate photography.
 A model release allows the photographer to use the photos promotionally or sell the photos commercially.

-In the United States taking photos of an individual in public is a protected right for the photographer since privacy can not be guaranteed to anyone in a public place.
+In the United States, taking photos of an individual in public is a protected right for the photographer since privacy cannot be guaranteed to anyone in a public place.
 The exception is that the photographer cannot sell a picture commercially without a model release.
-So, if you took an amazing street photo of a unassuming subject, get a release signed afterwards.
+So, if you took an amazing street photo of an unassuming subject, get a release signed afterward.

 Lifehacker has a great article on shooting in public called ‘Know Your Rights: Photography in Public.’